FBI witness: Defendants in Arbery killing used racial slurs - NewsBreak

 Travis McMichael’s attorney, Amy Lee Copeland, said some of his texts and posts lacked context, and “you can’t hear that inflection of voice and see what’s going on.”

+The McMichaels armed themselves and used a pickup truck to chase Arbery as he ran through their coastal Georgia neighborhood on Feb.
+23, 2020.
+A neighbor, Bryan, joined the pursuit in his own truck and recorded cellphone video of Travis McMichael blasting Arbery with a shotgun.

+No arrests were made until the video leaked online two months later.

-Both McMichaels and Bryan were sentenced to life in prison in the state's murder case.
+Both McMichaels and Bryan were convicted of murder last fall in a Georgia state court and sentenced to life in prison.
 Racist comments by the men weren't presented as evidence in the murder trial, in which prosecutors downplayed issues of race and focused on proving the three had no justification for pursuing and killing Arbery.

+All three pleaded not guilty to federal hate crime charges accusing them of violating Arbery's civil rights and targeting him because he was Black.
+A jury of eight white members, three Black people and one Hispanic person was sworn in Monday.